Highest Jewish population: c.1,000 in 1950s

-From 1898 Cairo was connected to Khartoum by railroad and a new route was opened to traders.
-Jews from all over the Middle East and North Africa began to arrive in Sudan via Cairo and settle along the Nile in the towns of Khartoum, Omdurman and Wad-Medani.
+From 1900 Jews began arriving in Sudan and settled along the four Nile towns of Khartoum, Khartoum North, Omdurman, and Wad Medani.
+Predominantly economic migrants from Iraq, Egypt, and the Levant, they established themselves as merchants of textiles, silks and gum arabic.
 By 1926 a permanent synagogue had been built in Khartoum and the community had established itself financially.
-Despite this, the community never reached more than 1000 people and remained under the auspices of the Egyptian Beth-Din (Jewish law court).
+Despite this, the community never reached more than 1,000 people and remained under the auspices of the Egyptian Beth-Din (Jewish law courts).

 Jews were allowed to live peacefully and suffered very little antisemitism in Sudan during this time.
 However, following the establishment of the State of Israel in 1948, antisemitic sentiments in Sudan began to grow and the media grew increasingly hostile.
 In 1956 Sudan gained independence, and as a result of the Suez Crisis later that year, support for pan-Arabism swelled.
 The use of Jewish symbols, for example the Magen David, was prohibited in all public settings, except on the synagogue frontage.
 Whilst some Jews chose to leave Sudan at this point, the community was slightly bolstered as Jews escaping hostilities in Egypt moved to Khartoum.